Prograsaur/brb/README.md

 - Master API client ID: 0
 - [x] Allow connections from the localhost only

+## The Big Red Button configuration

+Edit config.py file directly to change the configuration.

 ## Interactive Brokers Client class

 Client has to check not just messages from the TWS but messages from the GUI as well.